Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToLCD.rst

 The decimal marks and the units should be below each other.
-To achieve this we use two characters for the unit, two decimal places and crop the name to use the maximum characters that are left:
+To achieve this we use two characters for the unit, two decimal places and crop the name to use the maximum characters that are left.
+That's why "Illuminanc" is missing its final "e".

 .. code-block:: python